-Welcome to the University of California San Francisco Department of Ophthalmology.
-Our faculty consists of 31 full-time members in addition to our large associated faculty of more than 100 individuals including 8 Emeritus Professors and Clinical Professors, many of whom are world renowned and are very active in our teaching programs.
-Residents gain diverse training through rotations at UCSF, San Francisco Veterans Hospital and San Francisco General Hospital.
+Our clinical faculty consists of 35 full-time members in addition to our large associated faculty of more than 100 individuals including many distinguished PhD’s, Emeritus Professors, and visiting faculty, many of whom are world renowned and are very active in our teaching programs.
+Residents gain diverse training and experience through rotations at UCSF Medical Center, UCSF Benioff Children’s Hospital, San Francisco Veterans Affairs Medical Center, and Zuckerburg San Francisco General Hospital.

-The department’s clinical services include: comprehensive, cornea and external eye diseases, refractive surgery, anterior segment surgery, glaucoma, pediatric ophthalmology and strabismus, neuro-ophthalmology, vitreoretinal disease, uveitis, oculoplastic surgery, ocular oncology, ophthalmic pathology, pharmacology, electrophysiology, visual fields and perimetry, ophthalmic genetics, refraction, optics and contact lenses.
+The department’s clinical services include: comprehensive ophthalmology, cornea and external eye diseases, refractive surgery, anterior segment surgery, glaucoma, pediatric ophthalmology and strabismus, neuro-ophthalmology, vitreoretinal disease, uveitis, oculoplastic surgery, ocular oncology, ophthalmic pathology, pharmacology, electrophysiology, visual fields and perimetry, ophthalmic genetics, refraction, optics and contact lenses.
 Each of these services is integrated into our teaching program.

 The department also has an intimate clinical and research connection to the internationally renowned, Francis I. Proctor Foundation